Coronavirus Lockdown Sends Migrant Workers On A Long And Risky Trip Home

 pic.twitter.com/w0wuURSYM5

 The fear is that these migrants could spread the coronavirus from urban areas where they worked to rural areas — where there are not enough hospitals.
-With a fraction of the hospital beds and ventilators per capita of developed countries, Indian doctors and public health experts warn an explosion of coronavirus cases could overwhelm their hospitals on a greater scale than what's happening in Italy and the United States — and lead to many millions of deaths.
+With a fraction of the hospital beds and ventilators per capita of developed countries, Indian doctors and public health experts warn that an explosion of coronavirus cases could overwhelm their hospitals on a greater scale than what's happening in Italy and the United States — and lead to many millions of deaths.

 Since the weekend, hundreds of makeshift soup kitchens and shelters have been set up to accommodate migrants remaining in cities.
 On Tuesday, India's Supreme Court ordered the government to ensure the safety of all migrant workers in transit.